 - Plastic items or rocks - Dog and children’s toys, coins, human food items, nuts, bolts, screws

 - Items that are too large to pass through the digestive system

 - Linear items like thread, rope, string, nylon stockings, carpet

-The foreign body, once ingested, travels through the digestive tract and, at some point, becomes lodged somewhere within the tract and becomes an obstruction.
+The foreign body, once ingested, travels through the digestive tract and, at some point, may become lodged somewhere within the tract and become an obstruction.
 If the obstruction is partial, then blood flow and other fluids can generally keep moving; however, if the obstruction is complete, then nothing can get past it.
 This builds up fluids behind the obstruction which can cause lots of pressure, pain and discomfort for your pet.
-If the item causing the obstruction is metallic, for example, there is an additional complicating factor in that the material itself is toxic to your pet’s system.
+If the item causing the obstruction is metallic, there is an additional complicating factor in that the material itself might be toxic to your pet’s system.

-The inflammation created by the obstruction itself, as well as the potential for toxicity of the material of the obstruction, wears away at the intestinal wall and creates a tear or opening in it.
-This opening allows toxins and the built up fluids, which would normally have moved on down the road if not for the blockage, to seep into the abdominal cavity where it was never designed to be.
+The inflammation created by the obstruction itself, as well as the potential for toxicity of the material of the obstruction, wears away at the intestinal wall and can create a tear or opening in it.
+This opening allows toxins and the built up fluids, which would normally have moved normally through the GI tract if not for the blockage, to seep into the abdominal cavity where it was never designed to be.
 Serious infections and more toxins develop, creating a potentially deadly situation for your pet.

 Diagnosis of Stomach Perforation due to Foreign Body in Dogs